as told by Saffron snail

 Jesus told this story to show that everybody acts in different ways when they hear stories from the Bible.
 Some people don't listen and aren't interested; so they may hear the stories, but they don't want to think, or do anything, about them.
 You could say that the things that they've heard get forgotten about and disappear.
 Some people might be interested in the stories, or Bible teaching, but they only think about them a little bit, and if they get ill or have problems in their lives, they may forget all about what they have heard; it doesn't seem very important any more.
 Other people may be quite interested in what they hear, they think about it and the "seed", which is a teaching from the Bible, might even grow quite tall.
 But sometimes it can be difficult to read and be interested in the Bible if you have friends, or family, who aren't very interested.
 Some unkind people might even make fun of you for reading about what God says, or tell you that it doesn't matter if you don't believe it.
 And it can be quite difficult to be strong and tell them that this is important to you; it's sometimes easier to give in, give up and do whatever your friends are doing.
 But some people do listen to the stories that Jesus told us and believe what he, and God, have said to us.
 These people are described as being like good soil.
 The seed falls on this good soil, grows and produces lots of good things.
 The people who believe these teachings and stories may find that they change, become better people, start helping others a bit more and doing good things.
 They might become happier, as they learn how much God loves and cares for them.

 I wonder if any of these stories that my friends and I have told you have made you think more about Jesus?
-I wonder if any of them have changed you in some way?
+I wonder if any of them have helped you in some way?